victoraranda/summit19/README.md

 <img src='https://www.insight.com/content/dam/insight-web/logos/global-nav.svg'>

-## Welcome to Summit19
+# Welcome to Summit19!

 For attendees of the two hands-on sessions on Python and AI:

-These are the session files for Engineering Summit 2019.
+These are the `ipynb` (Jupyter Notebook) session files for Engineering Summit 2019.
 In order to maximize the value of the session it is critical to follow along and get hands-on experience with the tools, techniques, and packages that we are going to be exploring together.
 Getting the environment and becoming somewhat familiar with Jupyter Notebook before your session will make for a much more pleasant and valuable experience.
 We want you to get the most out of your time!

-## Prep work
+## Preparation

-Before the session we ask that you:
+Before the session:

 * Have <b>Anaconda</b> installed on your laptop.
 *   Anaconda includes Python, Jupyter, the `conda` environment manager, and every library you will need for our session this week.